explainers-by-googlers/cross-origin-storage/README.md

 ##### Example: Restricting resources to specific origins

-The `origins` field is useful for sharing resources between a set of related origins without making them globally available. **This is expected for proprietary resources or in cases where global COS cache hits are not anticipated.** For example, if a company has two related sites, `write.example.com` and `calculate.example.com`, that both use the same AI model for proofreading, they can store the model in COS and restrict access to just these two origins.
+The `origins` field is useful for sharing resources between a set of related origins without making them globally available. **This option is recommended for proprietary resources or resources for which global COS cache hits are not anticipated.** For example, if a company has two related sites, `write.example.com` and `calculate.example.com`, that both use the same AI model for proofreading, they can store the model in COS and restrict access to just these two origins.
 This way, the model is not globally available to all sites that use COS, but only to the two related sites that need it.

 ```js
 // The hash of an AI model for proofreading.